SRombauts/SQLiteCpp/README.md

 - to use API names sticking with those of the SQLite library
 - to be well documented in code with Doxygen, and online with some good examples
 - to be well maintained
+- to use a permissive MIT license, similar to BSD or Boost, for proprietary/commercial usage

 It is designed using the Resource Acquisition Is Initialization (RAII) idom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization),